HomeOnline casinos CanadaAlberta online casinos

 Regulated vs. unregulated casinos in Alberta

-Once the new fully regulated market launches, sites without AiGC approval will still be accessible.
-However, as the table below shows, the benefits of playing at approved Alberta casino sites will outweigh any drawbacks.
+Many sites without AiGC approval are still accessible online.
+However, as the table below shows, the benefits of playing at approved Alberta casino sites outweigh any drawbacks.

 What about PlayAlberta?

 NeoPollard Interactive operates PlayAlberta casino on a day-to-day basis, under the direction and management of AGLC.
-It will continue to offer online games and sports betting once private gambling operators enter the new provincial market.
+It continues to offer online games and sports betting as private gambling operators enter the new provincial market.

 Whether you play via the website or PlayAlberta app, it features games from software providers like Aristocrat Interactive, Evolution, IGT, and Light and Wonder.
-This gives you an idea of the quality of the game studios AGLC will admit to the new market.
+This gives you an idea of the quality of the game studios AGLC is admitting to the new market.

 You can also purchase lottery tickets via PlayAlberta.
 The WCLC draws run in AB, Manitoba, Saskatchewan, Yukon, the Northwest Territories, and Nunavut.